vmaurice/mqtt_docker_esp32_iot/readme.md

 He publishes in " sensors/kerno/bedroom/temperature " and " sensors/kerno/bedroom/luminosity " in JSON format.
 The data is saved in InfluxDB v1.8 (local database) and InfluxDB v2 (cloud database).
 Both databases can be visualized in Grafana.

+Run in Mac OS and Raspberry pi OS.

 <p align="center">
     <img  src="esp32.jpg" alt="Esp32 with sensors">
 </p>